IMAM Ro.63: Development and design

 Interest in a STOL aircraft was raised by the Fieseler Fi 156 Storch acquired from Germany, and in June 1939 the Regia Aeronautica asked Italian aircraft companies to design a similar machine (see below).

 The IMAM Ro.63 was of mixed construction with wood, fabric and metal used for the fuselage and wings.
 It first flew in June 1940, just at the outbreak of World War II.
 It was put into competition with another Italian aircraft, but clearly proved superior.

 It had STOL capabilities similar to the Fi.156, but the larger fuselage held up to four people, and the wings held more fuel.
 The 250 hp Hirth HM 508 engine and constant speed propeller helped to give it a maximum speed of 240 km/h and almost 1000 km range.
 However, there was no defensive armament, as the Fi 156 had from the C version onwards.

-The aircraft, designed by Giovanni Galasso, and tested by Aldo Ligabò, could have been a success, but although 150 were ordered, only six were produced from mid-1940 to 1941, due of the shortage of available engines, the Italian engine industry having failed to produce enough suitable Isotta Fraschini Beta engines.
+The aircraft, designed by Giovanni Galasso, and tested by Aldo Ligabò, could have been a success, but although 150 were ordered, only six were produced from mid-1940 to 1941, due to the shortage of available engines, the Italian engine industry having failed to produce enough suitable Isotta Fraschini Beta engines.

 The Ro.63 was a viable machine that was not put into production in significant numbers (practically only a pre-series production) despite the fact that development was completed pre-war.
 They were doomed by lack of Italian-built engines.
 The performance was better than the Fi 156, with a superior speed and endurance, and only slightly inferior STOL capabilities.
 This was due to the more powerful engine and the two-speed propeller.